roman-milk/roman-milk.github.io/brandi-and-kelly.md

  So now he knew how low she had been brought.
 It had spoilt that new found relationship formed from giving Master her virginity.
 What would he think of her now?

  "He offered to buy her.
 Is that possible?
 What would stop her from just walking away?"
 Kevin asked.
 The words tumbled from him revealing what he had been thinking about while they had been silent in their own little world within the party.
-Report_Story #2